Social distance, quarantine and isolation

 - Brochures and videos with general information about coronavirus in other languages

 Close contacts are basically well but have been in a situation where they may have been infected.
 The majority of close contacts do not become sick, but they should be followed up for 10 days from their last exposure to prevent them from infecting others before they realise they are sick.

-A distinction is made between "household members and equivalent close contacts" who need to be in quarantine and "other close contacts" who are followed up with testing and advice.
+A distinction is made between "household members and equivalent close contacts" and "other close contacts".
 Examples of equivalent close contact to someone in a household are romantic partner, nearest colleagues in an open-plan office, same cohort in childcare centre or school up to and including 4th grade, or someone who has cared for a sick person without using the recommended protective equipment.
 The person responsible for contact tracing decides which category the person belongs to after assessing the risk of infection.

 For all close contacts, the following apply:

 - Limit the number of people you have close contact with, avoid large gatherings and crowds.

 - People who live together and are regular partners can be in normal contact.

 - People you live with are not in quarantine.

 - If you have symptoms of respiratory tract infections you should isolate yourself and be tested.

 - A positive test result means that you are in home isolation.